 The client will pay for all costs associated with the project.
-The team will submit itemized lists of components to the client along with potential suppliers, and the client will then order the components and make them available to the team.
+The team will submit itemized lists of components to the client along with potential suppliers.
+The client will then order the components and make them available to the team.
 Travel costs will be reimbursed to the team by the client upon submission of receipts of fuel bills.
+The client will also supply the team with a power quality meter for testing purposes when the first prototype device is completed.